Ideal use case overview

 Open the downloaded .CSV file.

-Add headers and values
+Add Headers and Values:

 All required headers must remain as is, even if no values are associated.